Mxdxstx/Mxdxstx/README.md

 # Hello everyone 😃
 ## My name is Angel Modesto 🇲🇽
-I'm a Software Developer and IT Technician, I'm currenlty studying computer systems engineering and learning Full Stack Web Development.<br/>
+I'm a Software Developer and IT Technician, I'm currenlty studying computer systems engineering and working in a full-time job as Full Stack Developer.<br/>
 Here below you can scan the QR to find out more about me in my LinkedIn profile:<br/><br/>
 ![Screenshot](https://github.com/Mxdxstx/Mxdxstx/blob/main/linkedinqr.png)